-HOW TO OBTAIN A 2018 SWAN PERMIT
+HOW TO OBTAIN A 2020 SWAN PERMIT

 Utah is one of the few places in the country where you have the opportunity to hunt swans.
-This section provides information about applying for a swan permit or preference point in 2018.
+This section provides information about applying for a swan permit or preference point in 2020.
 You will also find information about what to do if you obtain a permit and harvest a swan.

-Apply for a swan permit
+Apply for a swan permit (new)

 To hunt swan in Utah, you must draw a permit in the hunt drawing.
-You can apply for the drawing online at wildlife.utah.gov from July 3-19, 2018.
+You can apply for the drawing online at wildlife.utah.gov from July 1-16, 2020.

-Starting this year, you must have a valid Utah hunting or combination license before you can apply for or obtain a swan permit.
+You must have a valid Utah hunting or combination license before you can apply for or obtain a swan permit.
 You must also have a valid hunting or combination license in order to hunt any waterfowl species.
 If your hunting license expires before the waterfowl season ends, you'll have to buy a new license to hunt the remainder of the season.